-- (a) principles (1), (4), (8), (9) and (10) have no effect in this jurisdiction; - (b) principles (2), (3), (5), (6) and (7) only have effect for the purposes of schedule 12; - (c) principles (11), (12) and (13) only have effect for the purposes of Chapter 6, in relation to negotiated transmission services. - 1 The price for a negotiated transmission service should be based on the costs incurred in providing that service, determined in accordance with the principles and policies set out in the Cost Allocation Methodology for the relevant Transmission Network Service Provider. - 2 Subject to paragraphs (3) and (4), the price for a negotiated transmission service should be at least equal to the avoided cost of providing it but no more than the cost of providing it on a stand-alone basis. - 3 If the negotiated transmission service is the provision of a shared transmission service that exceeds the network performance requirements (if any) which that shared transmission service is required to meet under any jurisdictional electricity legislation, then the differential between the price for that service and the price for the shared transmission service which meets (but does not exceed) the network performance requirements under any jurisdictional electricity legislation should reflect the increase in the Transmission Network Service Provider's incremental cost of providing that service.
+- (a) principles (1), (4), (8), (9) and (10) have no effect in this jurisdiction; - (b) principles (2), (3), (5), (6) and (7) only have effect for the purposes of schedule 12: - (c) principles (11), (12) and (13) only have effect for the purposes of Chapter 6, in relation to negotiated transmission services. - The price for a negotiated transmission service should be based on the costs incurred in providing that service, determined in accordance with the principles and policies set out in the Cost Allocation Methodology for the relevant Transmission Network Service Provider. - Subject to paragraphs (3) and (4), the price for a negotiated transmission service should be at least equal to the avoided cost of providing it but no more than the cost of providing it on a stand-alone basis. - 3 If the negotiated transmission service is the provision of a shared transmission service that exceeds the network performance requirements (if

-&lt;sup>2 For clarification, information about the structure, terms and conditions of the charge should be made available free of charge on the Primary Transmission Network Service Provider's website, but the Connection Applicant would still be required to pay the connection application fee under clause 5.3.4(b)(2).
+For clarification, information about the structure, terms and conditions of the charge should be made available free of charge on the Primary Transmission Network Service Provider's website, but the Connection Applicant would still be required to pay the connection application fee under clause 5.3.4(b)(2).